gayeongpark/gayeongpark.github.io/_posts/2024-06-26-TCM-Vulnh-Scanning-Enumeration.md

    ![dirb2](../assets/img/kioptrix/Screenshot%202024-06-28%20at%2011.13.04.png)

-   And visited some found directories
+   And visited some hidden directories

    ![visited2](../assets/img/kioptrix/Screenshot%202024-06-28%20at%2011.13.26.png)